 - If you want to utilize a windfall gain to prepay your obligations, do so in parts and not all at once.

-Pre-closing your mortgage or refinancing them brings you several benefits.
+Pre-closing your mortgage or refinancing them brings you several benefits, especially for those people who are in the medical field who usually face financial problems due to their profession.
 While you shell out a lower rate of interest, you can also get rid of the liability faster.
 However, you may also end up paying more as a result of prepayment penalties.
 Therefore, it is advisable to seek professional guidance if you want to refinance your mortgage or close it off earlier.
 With the experts showing you the right way, you can ease up your finances significantly.